Cya998/SEDay5/README.md

 5.Why is it important to use plain language instead of technical jargon in your writing?

+It reduces confusion and misinterpretation improving understanding.

+It increases accessibility as people from different backgrounds can understand the content.

+It enhances engagement with readers as the information is easy to understand.

+It allows users to apply the knowledge immediately without needing additional explanations.

-Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+6.Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 How can using examples and visuals help in explaining complex concepts more clearly?
 What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 How do headings and subheadings improve the readability and organization of technical documents?